Nuremberg trials: American and British prosecution

 On 21 November, Jackson gave the opening speech for the prosecution.
 He described the fact that the defeated Nazis received a trial as "one of the most significant tributes that Power has ever paid to Reason".
-Focusing on aggressive war, which he described as the root of the other crimes, Jackson promoted an intentionalist view of the Nazi state and its overall criminal conspiracy.
+Focusing on aggressive war, which he described as the root of the other crimes, Jackson characterised the Nazi regime as the product of a conspiracy to seize power, transform Germany according to Nazi ideology, and then make war on the world.
 The speech was favorably received by the prosecution, the tribunal, the audience, historians, and even the defendants.

 Much of the American case focused on the development of the Nazi conspiracy before the outbreak of war.
 The American prosecution became derailed during attempts to provide evidence on the first act of aggression, against Austria.
 On 29 November, the prosecution was unprepared to continue presenting on the invasion of Czechoslovakia, and instead screened Nazi Concentration and Prison Camps.
 The film, compiled from footage of the liberation of Nazi concentration camps, shocked both the defendants and the judges, who adjourned the trial.
 Indiscriminate selection and disorganized presentation of documentary evidence without tying it to specific defendants hampered the American prosecutors' work on the conspiracy to commit crimes against humanity.
 The Americans summoned Einsatzgruppen commander Otto Ohlendorf, who testified about the murder of 80,000 people by those under his command, and SS general Erich von dem Bach-Zelewski, who admitted that German anti-partisan warfare was little more than a cover for the mass murder of Jews.

 Evidence about Ernst Kaltenbrunner's crimes is presented, 2 January 1946.

 The British prosecution covered the charge of crimes against peace, which was largely redundant to the American conspiracy case.
 On 4 December, Shawcross gave the opening speech, much of which had been written by Cambridge professor Hersch Lauterpacht.
 Unlike Jackson, Shawcross attempted to minimize the novelty of the aggression charges, elaborating its precursors in the conventions of Hague and Geneva, the League of Nations Covenant, the Locarno Treaty, and the Kellogg–Briand Pact.
 The British took four days to make their case, with Maxwell Fyfe detailing treaties broken by Germany.
 In mid-December the Americans switched to presenting the case against the indicted organizations, while in January both the British and Americans presented evidence against individual defendants.
 Besides the organizations mentioned in the indictment, American, and British prosecutors also mentioned the complicity of the German Foreign Office, army, and navy.